 Jewelry Chain is made in many shapes, sizes and styles.
 This glossary of terms will introduce many of the most popular chain styles on the market as well as some common variations.
 Bookmark this page as a great reference when you are shopping for jewelry making supplies!

 Open Link Styles

-Cable Chains – Cable chains consist of uniform round or oval links of wire that are connected to form a chain.
+Cable – Cable chains consist of uniform round or oval links of wire that are connected to form a chain.
 Cables are the most simple and commonly used jewelry chain.
 Cables are frequently altered by flattening the links, texturing the metal surface or drawing/elongating the links.
 Double cables use two links side by side for each chain link position.
 Flat cable chains have the links hammered flat, instead of being of round wire.